IABTechLab/uid2docs/docs/guides/integration-javascript-client-side.md

 This guide does not apply to publishers who want to use a <Link href="../ref-info/glossary-uid#gl-private-operator">Private Operator</Link>, or who want to generate tokens server-side.
 Those publishers should follow the [Client-Server Integration Guide for JavaScript](integration-javascript-client-server.md).

-UID2 provides a SDK for JavaScript (see [SDK for JavaScript Reference Guide](../sdks/sdk-ref-javascript.md)) with the following features:
+UID2 provides an SDK for JavaScript (see [SDK for JavaScript Reference Guide](../sdks/sdk-ref-javascript.md)) with the following features:

 - UID2 token generation
 - Automatic refreshing of UID2 tokens